dtbooy/T2A2-API-Webserver-Project/README.md

 ## Book Model
 The Book model represents the books table in the database for the app.
 It contains records on books.
 It has the following relationships with other models:
 * a one to many relationship with the Isbn model, which holds records on ISBNs and the associated book_id (linked to the Books model via the primary key)
 * a  one to many relationship with the BookAuthor model.
-The BookAuthor model acts in the role of a junction table representing a many to many relationship between the Book model and Author model.
+The BookAuthor model acts in the role of a join table representing a many to many relationship between the Book model and Author model.
 * a one to many relationship with both the UserBook model and WantedBook model.
 These models act in the role of a joint table representing many to many relationship between the Book model and User model, namely the records of books a user owns (UserBook) and books a user wants (WantedBook).

 These many to one relationships are bi-directional, allowing for convenient querying from both sides.
 These relationships are also all contingent on the existence of the book data (ie: a record in the Isbn, BookAuthor, UserBook or WantedBook models cannot exist without a corresponding reference to a record in the Book model).
 Foreign keys for these records are in their respective tables referencing the primary key in Books (books.id).
 To ensure no orphan data is created on deletion of a book record, each of these four relationships contains the ```cascade="all, delete-orphan"``` property, which means SLQ Alchemy will cascade delete the associated orphan records in these tables created when deleting a record from the book model.